PromoFaux/razer-battery-monitor/README.md

 This Stream Deck plugin displays the battery level of connected Razer mice or keyboards (at least, it should...)

-There are two distinct actions, one for mouse and one for keyboard, which display information about the first one they find that match the type.
+There are two distinct actions, one for mouse and one for keyboard, which display information about the first device they find that matches the type.
 The thought behind this is that people probably only have one mouse and keyboard connected (Though I am sure I will be proven wrong...)

 ## Features